Food Serialization Methodologies

 Let’s Understand Food Serialization

-Serialization can be defined as assigning a unique serial number to each product produced and implementing this number on the packaging with various methods.
-The most popular, economical, and sustainable implementation method is to apply a 2D code onto packaging.
-The most important example of this method is the successful serialization implementation of the pharmaceutical industry.
+Serialization is defined as assigning a unique serial number to each product and implementing this number on the packaging with various methods.
+The most popular, economical, and sustainable implementation method is to apply a 2D code.
+The most successful way of applying this method is serialization as well as the pharmaceutical industry.

-However, the packaging used in the food industry is very different from each other due to the nature of the products and the habits of the consumers.
-Therefore, in the food serialization process there may be difficulties in the application and verification of the 2D code on the packaging.
-We have tried to list below the challenges you may face in the food serialization process.
+As the packaging used in the food industry varies due to the products and the habits of the consumers, in the food serialization process, there may be difficulties in the application and verification of the 2D code on the packaging.
+We have listed the challenges you may face in the food serialization process below.

 - Glossy and wrinkled packaging material